Short-term plasticity recalls forgotten memories through a trampoline mechanism: Introduction

-How does short-term synaptic plasticity operate when superimposed to a fixed, structured connectivity background?
+How does short-term synaptic plasticity operate when superimposed on a fixed, structured connectivity background?
 This is the question addressed by the present work.
 As a minimal model neural network with structured connectivity background, we consider a recurrent neural network (RNN) with pairwise, fixed Hopfield couplings, to which we superimpose a dynamically evolving, plastic synaptic matrix.
 Hopfield networks constitute a celebrated model for the implementation of associative memories~\cite{little1974existence, hopfield1982, hopfield1984,ramsauer2020hopfield, krotov2023new}.
 Drawing inspiration from the Hebbian learning rule~\cite{hebb2005organization}, these models store in their connectivity matrix a certain number of patterns.
 Already in the absence of short-term synaptic plasticity, the dynamics of the neurons in the network is remarkably complicated~\cite{amit1985, amit1987statistical, Kuhn1993}, and it depends on the fraction of pattern stored in the connectivity matrix with respect to the number of neurons.
 If this fraction is below a given threshold, termed the critical capacity, different patterns partition the phase space of the network into distinct attractors.
 In this \textit{retrieval phase}, robust recovery of a given pattern is thus possible at long times, provided that the network shares some degree of alignment (measured by the so-called overlap) with the target pattern in its initial state.
 As the fraction of patterns exceeds the critical capacity, different basins of attraction interfere with each other, giving rise to spurious states.
 Even when initialized in the vicinity of a target pattern, the network is driven toward these spurious states, which bear no overlap with the target pattern.
 In this \textit{catastrophic forgetting} phase, spurious basins organize into a hierarchical structure, typical of spin-glass models.
 The dynamics of the network in this phase is rather subtle: even though at long times the overlap with the target pattern decays to zero, the dynamical overlap exhibits a nonmonotonic behavior at intermediate times,~\cite{clark2025transient}.
-This \textit{transient retrieval} is a reflection of the complicated structure of the basins of attraction of the network.
+This \textit{transient retrieval} is a reflection of the complex structure of the basins of attraction of the network (see Fig.~\ref{fig:fig1_retrieval}(a-d) for a schematic representation of the network and a visual illustration of transient retrieval in a small network composed by two neurons).